 There are two definitions of health.
 One is that health is simply the absence of disease.
-The other is that health
+The other, recognises

 Unfortunately, modern medicine views health as the absence of disease.
-This is largely because of the influential work of Abraham
+This is largely due to the influential work of Abraham

 Flexner circa 1895